The Building Project of the

 - We have free monthly community concerts with local Christian artists that we promote throughout the community.

-- Since we meet for church on Saturdays, on Sundays we are able to rent our Sanctuary to local church groups that worship on Sundays without a building of their own.
+- Since we meet for church on Saturdays, we are able to rent our Sanctuary on Sundays to local church groups that worship on Sundays without a building of their own.

 - We also rent our fellowship hall behind the church to organizations engaged in various community outreach programs.